peteroupc/encoding/docs/PeterO.Text.CharacterReader.md

         string str,
         bool skipByteOrderMark);

-Initializes a new instance of the CharacterReader class using a Unicode 16-bit string; any unpaired surrogate code points (U+D800 to U+DFFF) in the string are replaced with replacement characters (U+FFFD).
+Initializes a new instance of the class using a Unicode 16-bit string; any unpaired surrogate code points (U+D800 to U+DFFF) in the string are replaced with replacement characters (U+FFFD).

 <b>Parameters:</b>